alibaba/pipcook/docs/tutorials/get-started.md

 $ node examples/pipcook-app-example/pipcook-imageclass-app-test.js
 ```

-<a name="BLMFh"></a>
-#### Docker Way(GPU recommended mode)
+#### Docker (GPU recommended mode)

 In scenarios where gpu acceleration is required, we recommend that you use our Docker image for pipcook training.
-In our image, before you start, make sure that your system has installed Docker correctly<br />Run the following command to pull the image:
+In our image, before you start, make sure that your system has installed Docker correctly, run the following command to pull the image:

 ```sh
 $ docker pull pipcook/pipcook:version-0.4